8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 A peer-to-peer network of mutually distrusting nodes maintains a common view of the global state and executes code upon request.
 The stated is stored in a blockchain secured by a proof-of-state consensus mechanism that work by selecting validators in proportion to their quantity of holdings.

 Moreover, the on-chain data is timestamped, integrated, and validated into an open ledger.
 This important blockchain feature enables us to assess the network’s health and usage.
-It serves as a massive data warehouse for complex prediction algorithms that can effectively detect systemic trends and forecast future behavior.
+It serves as a massive data warehouse for complex prediction algorithms, network adoption and much more.

 # 1. Introduction